Health officials: West Nile season not finished until mosquitoes are

 As long as mosquitoes are flying, landing and biting, however, the risk to human health continues and precautions are in order.

-Warner recommends staying indoor of taking extra protective steps from dusk to dawn; wearing long sleeves, pants and socks when outside during the peak hours and locations for mosquito activity, thereby reducing the amount of exposed skin; using repellants containing DEET; and draining standing water around your home to disrupt the mosquito breeding cycle.
+Warner recommends staying indoors or taking extra protective steps from dusk to dawn; wearing long sleeves, pants and socks when outside during the peak hours and locations for mosquito activity, thereby reducing the amount of exposed skin; using repellants containing DEET; and draining standing water around your home to disrupt the mosquito breeding cycle.

 For more information call the health department office in Hastings, 402-462-6211 or 877-238-7595 or visit www.southheartlandhealth.org.